 There are an immense number of graves which portray the circumstances which prevailed in the early 19th century, for example.
 Large families were extremely common in the Black Country and housing conditions were predominantly poor.
 Cholera had a massive impact on the area in 1832 when hundreds of people died.
 The worst affected areas were Dudley, Tipton and Brierley Hill.
 The Dudley Board of Health put out a notice on 1 September 1832 that on the following day, Sunday, no one who had died of Cholera would be allowed to be buried in either of the Burial Grounds of St Thomas or St Edmund because they were so full.
 Those who died from Cholera after that date had to be buried in common graves on the north east side of Church Hill, Netherton.
 No records were kept for these mass burials.

-I cannot urge you enough; to have a look at this beautiful website http://www.blackcountrychurchyards.com/2379.html
+I recommend having a look at this beautiful website. http://www.blackcountrychurchyards.com/2379.html

 By 1842 given the scant records I have been able to find, I presume that Edward is dead.
 John was mouldering away in a hulk in London waiting to be transported to Australia.
 As to Edward and Hannah’s daughters, I have found Ann having married a John Edward Turner and living in nearby West Bromwich in the1861 census.
 They had a daughter, Eliza.
 Sarah, Mary and Elizabeth are proving a bit of a mystery at this time.